I read a post about writing for children. It focused on the story’s characters.

 Actually, in this particular story of mine, I used the ‘seat-of-the-pants’ method for both the characters and the story.
 I had no idea what the story would be about until I began writing it.
 I’m about half finished with it, and I have no clue where it will go from the point it’s at now, but it’ll be interesting to find out.

-It’s true that many authors prefer the outlined method of writing, and I do also.
-Although it seems that, once in a while, a story and the characters can lead the author through an entire manuscript without the benefit of a structured outline.
-I find this fascinating… watching characters evolve and a story unfold.
-It’s almost like magic…characters, a story, and even worlds appear from thin air.
+Although I’ve found that once in a while, for a longer story, characters can lead me through an entire manuscript without the benefit of a structured outline.
+I find this fascinating… watching characters evolve, and a story unfold.
+It’s almost like magic… characters, a story, and even worlds appear from thin air.
 It is magic!

 MORE ON WRITING FOR CHILDREN